MichelleGlauser/BookFairy/CLI.md

 - ImportError: Ensure you are in the repo root and `bfcore/` exists next to `bookfairy_cli.py`.
 - Goodreads errors or slow responses: Use `--delay` (e.g., `0.8s`) to be polite and reduce risk of throttling.
 - No results: It means SFPL had no match for the given book at that branch/location.

-## Notes

-- This CLI prints only the matched title and Goodreads rating (or `N/A`).
-If you want more fields (e.g., author, branch name), we can extend the script to include them.